slashershot/pastProjects/README.md

 3.Untick master -> Next -> Choose your Import Directory -> Next -> Import Existing  Projects -> Next

 4.Tick all -> Finish

+####Modifications Needed

+**MySQL Database**

+1.Double click the oop-project in MySQL WorkBench

+2.Enter the command:
+>select * from videos;

+3.Set the sourceDirectory to be the full path of the Test Video.